 Presentation at the Economic Society of Alberta event, “The Pros and Cons of a Sales Tax for Alberta“

-An important component of the AFF project are three public events that are meant to draw the public’s attention to the fiscal issues facing Alberta and what steps can be taken to address them.
+An important component of the AFF project is public events, which are meant to draw the public’s attention to the fiscal issues facing Alberta and what steps can be taken to address them.
 New events coming soon.

 If you would like to be kept informed about the release of research papers, planning of events and are interested in contributing to the Alberta’s Fiscal Futures project, please contact: